Over 26% of Australians aged 16 to 85 have experienced an anxiety disorder.

 If your anxiety has reached acute levels, you may be able to get hospital-grade care in the comfort of your own home with our Hospital Substitute Treatment programs (HST).
 Our HST program provides multi-disciplinary care for people with ongoing and complex psychiatric issues.
 As well as mental health support through consultations and group sessions (in some circumstances held in clinics), you may be able to get help with personal care and home support so you can concentrate on getting well.
 Read more about our Hospital Substitute Treatment program.

-Many people find counselling or talking to a professional can help with anxiety.
+Many people find counselling or talking to a professional can help with mental health concerns.
 Psychology is covered under CBHS Extras.
-Psychologists can assess, diagnose and treat mental health, behavioural and emotional disorders, including anxiety.
+Psychologists can assess, diagnose and treat mental health, behavioural and emotional disorders.
 The amount of benefits you can claim will depend on your level of cover.
 Check your policy for details or view CBHS Extras cover.

 Mental Health Navigator

-Members with CBHS Prestige cover can also access our Mental Health Navigator, which offers confidential support from the comfort of your own home.
+Members with CBHS Corporate Premium Package (Gold) can also access our Mental Health Navigator, which offers confidential support from the comfort of your own home.
 After a virtual meeting with a mental health nurse you’re referred to a psychiatrist and/or clinical psychologist for a detailed assessment via video link.
 The nurse then guides you to follow-up treatment and supports you for six months.
 Read more about Mental Health Navigator.